Skip to main content

 Additional features

-• Drift Detection: Automatically detect any upstream changes in the cloud provider and ensure the terraform state is inline with the resources it manages.
+• Drift Detection: Automatic detection of any changes in the cloud provider's upstream infrastructure, ensuring that the Terraform state remains synchronized with the resources under its management.